AniaSniadek/vue-forms-builder/README.md

 # Vue forms builder

 Vue forms builder is a package for handling forms in Vue.
 It is written in Typescript.
 Its functionality provides handling of user input events from a view, validates user input and creates a form model.
-It works like Angular Forms, but it is a rather limited version and was written specifically for Vue.
+It works similar to Angular Forms, but it is a rather limited version and was written specifically for Vue.

 ## Install